 “But can’t toddlers get these needs met in daycare, or by a caregiver?”

-Maybe in fantastic daycare, where the toddler has one special person who is “his,” so he gets the intimate relationship he needs.
-And maybe with a terrific caregiver.
-But again, by definition, those caregiver bonds will be disrupted sooner or later, and the younger the child, the greater the damage.
+Yes, from a terrific caregiver.
+Or maybe even in fantastic daycare, where the toddler has one special person who is “his,” so he gets the intimate relationship he needs.
+But again, by definition, all caregiver bonds will be disrupted sooner or later, and the younger the child, the greater the damage.
 We’re so cavalier in our culture about relationships; we don’t acknowledge the loss for our children – and then we wonder why we all feel so disconnected in this society.
 Of course, if your child doesn’t mourn the loss of a caregiver, then there wasn’t much of a relationship there, and your child shouldn’t have been left with that person to begin with.

 The bottom line in non-parental care is the quality of the relationship that’s offered to the child.
 It’s hard enough for a loving parent who resonates with the toddler to set appropriate loving limits that nurture autonomy.
 I think it’s a superhuman challenge for any paid caregiver.

-Also, if we expect to be our kids' "attachment figures," they need us around for most of their waking hours.
-So while being a Connected Parent doesn’t mean you won’t work outside the home, you will almost certainly make different decisions about work than you would if you didn’t have kids.
+Also, if we expect to be our kids' "attachment figures," they need us around for many of their waking hours.

 "What about parents who need to work?"